szabgab/perlmaven.com/sites/en/pages/add-some-acceptance-tests.md

 ```

 The second subtest was also extended with a couple of additional checks.
-I checked the title here too, and then followed the link that has <b>A</b> on it.
+I checked the title here too, and then followed the link that has **A** on it.
 Checked the title again
 and used `content_contains` to make sure two names appear in the list.
 Then followed one of the links.

 These tests are also slightly problematic.
 What if one of the people changes her name.
 Will the test fail then?